SoftInstigate/restheart-website/docs/setup.md

 ### Project structure

-Starting from RESTHeart v5 we have merged all sub-projects into a single [Maven multi module project](https://maven.apache.org/guides/mini/guide-multiple-modules.html) and a single Git repository (this one).
+All sub-projects are merged into a single [Maven multi module project](https://maven.apache.org/guides/mini/guide-multiple-modules.html) and a single Git repository.

-> The v4 architecture, in fact, was split into two separate Java processes: one for managing security, identity and access management (restheart-security) and one to access the database layer (restheart).
-The new v5 architecture is monolithic, like it was RESTHeart v3.
-This decision was due to the excessive complexity of building and deploying two distinct processes and the little gains we have observed in real applications.

 Then `core` module now is just [Undertow](http://undertow.io) plus a _bootstrapper_ which reads the configuration and starts the HTTP server.
 The `security` module provides **Authentication** and **Authorization** services, while the `mongodb` module interacts with MongoDB and exposes all of its services via a REST API, as usual.
 Besides, we added a new `commons` module which is a shared library, including all interfaces and implementations in common among the other modules.